gauravkhurana97/My-Cloned-Excel/README.md

 # Excel Cloning

-    Cross PlatForm DeskTop Application build using Electron.js.
+    It simulate limited functionality of Microsoft Excel.Cross PlatForm DeskTop Application build using Electron.js.
 It combines the Chromium rendering engine and the Node.js runtime

 ## Features